HughP/MLKA-Bash-data/README.md

   * pip
   * PyGal - for SVG production of graphs.
   * Pandas - A python module for data processing
-7. Stave Python script for Cleaning Wikipedia
+7. Python scripts embeded in the .bash script:
+ * WikipediaExtractor Cleaner by Matt Stave (with edits by Hugh Paterson III)
-8. Stave + Paterson Python script for counting digrams
+ * Stave + Paterson python script for counting digrams
+ * Script for transposing/pivoting data in CSV files
 9. JavaScript count by jkpat
 10. Palaso-python module